HOW TO SPEND three DAYS IN ZION NATIONAL PARK WITH KIDS

 OUR FAVORITE FAMILY FRIENDLY HIKES IN ZION NP

 Every time I post about visiting national parks, I’ll inevitably get a message that says ‘that looks beautiful, but I’m not a hiker’.
-If this post does anything, I hope it convinces you that you do not have to be a superfit hiker to enjoy national parks.
+If this post does anything, I hope it convinces you that you do not have to be a super fit hiker to enjoy national parks.
 For us, visiting national parks means we get to spend time outdoors, taking in all of nature’s beauty and spending unplugged, quality time with our kids.
-We can do this on easy to moderate hikes and so can you!
+We can do this on easy to moderate hikes and so can you.

 We like to get up early and start our first hike right when the park opens.
 It gets very hot in the summer and there is little shade on many of these hikes.
-We kinda do the ‘Disney Touring Plan’ here.
-Get up early and hike, return to the hotel for pool time and lunch, then return to the park in the late afternoon to hike when it’s cooler and less crowded in the evenings.
+We do the ‘Disney Touring Plan’ here: Get up early and hike, return to the hotel for pool time and lunch, then return to the park in the late afternoon to hike when it’s cooler and less crowded in the evenings.
 This gives kids a break and time to refuel.

 Lower Emerald Pools